Singapore skyline representing new launch condo market updates for 2026 and 2027

 With the full pipeline in view, let us now look at each region specifically.
 The picture looks very different depending on where you are standing.

 The CCR and upper RCR landscape is characterised by a concentration of projects in a few key corridors: Robertson Quay and Great World (D3/9), Toa Payoh and Boon Keng (D12), and the Orchard-Buona Vista belt.
-Supply here is more measured than in the suburban zones, which provides some structural floor support for values, particularly in corridors where very few GLS sites remain.
+Supply here is more measured than in the suburban zones, and that scarcity is not accidental.
+The government has been deliberate about keeping releases in these premium central corridors small and well-spaced, which provides a natural floor of support for values over the long run.

-The upcoming central launches, including Bukit Timah Road, Dunearn House, Dorset Road, and Kallang Close, will add fresh RCR and CCR fringe supply over 2027 to 2028.
+The upcoming and recently awarded central projects, including Kallang Close, Dunearn House at Turf City, and Dorset Road, will add fresh RCR and CCR supply over 2027 to 2028.
 The combined pipeline is large enough that buyers will have adequate choices, which keeps developers accountable on quality even if it moderates aggressive price growth.

 The western region is one of the most supply-dense zones in Singapore right now.
-In District 5 and its immediate fringes alone, you have Elta, Lyndenwoods, Faber Residence, the recently sold Dover Drive GLS, and the potential active launches at Media Circle all coming to market.
-That is approximately 3,000 units competing for a similar pool of buyers within a fairly compact area.
+In District 5 and its immediate central fringes alone, you have Elta, the record-setting Dover Drive GLS site, and multiple active plots coming to market at Media Circle.
+Further down in the Faber Walk enclave, Faber Residence adds even more low-rise volume to the west.
+That is approximately 2,200 units competing for a similar pool of buyers within a fairly compact area.
 Plenty of choice, but also plenty of competition.

-Terra Hill (D5, ~$2,600 to $2,700 psf) stands apart from the crowd for one simple reason: it is freehold.
+Terra Hill (D5, ~$2,6xx psf) stands apart from the crowd for one simple reason: it is freehold.
 Freehold land along the Pasir Panjang hillside is rather scarce, and that scarcity tends to hold its value well over time.
+If you are buying with a long horizon in mind, that is a meaningful edge in a market where most of the surrounding options are 99-year leasehold.

 Over in Jurong East (D22), J’Den, Sora, and The Lakegarden Residences all sit within close range of each other.
 The Jurong Lake District transformation is a real and exciting long-term story, but the key word there is long-term.
 We are talking 10 to 15 years before that vision fully plays out.
 Go in with realistic expectations on how quickly values will move.

-The north tells two distinct stories.
-The first is the Lentor cluster in D26, which we have already covered.
-The second is the busy pipeline running through Yishun, Sembawang, Canberra, and Woodlands.
+The north doesn't tell one story.
+It tells two.
+The first revolves around the Lentor cluster in D26, which we've already unpacked.
+The second centres on a busy and growing pipeline stretching across Yishun, Sembawang, Canberra, and Woodlands, and there's plenty to dig into here.

 The east remains one of the most consistently in-demand residential zones: good schools, vibrant food and beverage culture, excellent connectivity, and an unmistakable community character.
 Parktown Residence (D18, 1,193 units, ~$2,3xx psf) is the headline project.
 Its massive scale creates its own integrated amenity ecosystem.